 - Being up front and calling & telling parent-guests that kids will not be welcome in the wedding can also be a viable option.
 For some, the gesture will not seem that polite but as long as it is done in a tactful way you cannot be blamed for someone else taking offence.

-If the guests still fall clueless and insist on RSVPing for their children, call them in advance of the wedding and explain children will not be attending the wedding.
-This can feel brutal, but it is nicer than having to witness tantrums and be annoyed during the wedding.
+If the guests still fall clueless and insist on RSVPing for their children, you will need to call them in advance of the wedding and explain children will not be attending the wedding.
+This can feel brutal, but it is nicer than seeing the children at your wedding and feeling annoyed.
+It’s also kinder to other wedding guests, who have respected your wishes and left their kids with a babysitter.
+Imagine how unfair it would feel to leave your kids behind as that’s what the couple have requested, only to turn up and see children running round at the wedding.

 Exceptions to the “no children rule”: Newborn babies